fbpx

 Óbidos

-Located in the Estremadura region of western Portugal, Óbidos is home to the Óbidos Vila Natal, one of the most famous Christmas markets in Portugal.
-A medieval village gives the festivities a fairy tale-like feel and makes the Santa Claus village feel very realistic for kids.
+Located in the Estremadura region of western Portugal, Óbidos is home to the Óbidos Vila Natal, one of Portugal’s most famous Christmas markets.
+A medieval village gives the festivities a fairytale-like feel and makes the Santa Claus village feel very realistic for kids.

 In addition to shopping, the festival usually includes numerous live performances, such as puppet shows, circuses, concerts, and magicians.